mordante/llvm-project/libcxx/docs/TestingLibcxx.rst

 These tools are:
 - clang-tidy (you might need additional dev packages to compile libc++-specific clang-tidy checks)

+These tools are build using the system's default C++ Standard library.
+Therefore this library should meet LLVM's minimum requirement of C++17 support.

 Reproducing CI issues locally
 -----------------------------